Norma Bates (Psycho): Bates Motel (film)

 The television spin-off movie and series pilot changes the backstory between Norman Bates' parents (here named Jake and Gloria Bates) prior to the events of Psycho.
 In this continuity, Mrs. Bates killed her husband because she thought he was cheating on her.
 She then lost her mind and spent all her time staring out her bedroom window, wearing black funeral clothes while waiting for him to return.
 Twenty-seven years after the events of the original film, Norman (Kurt Paul) dies of old age in the asylum, leaving his motel and house to his friend and fellow inmate, Alex West (Bud Cort).
 Alex comes to believe that the motel is haunted by Mrs. Bates' ghost.
 He eventually discovers that the "haunting" is a ruse perpetrated by bank manager Tom Fuller (Gregg Henry), who is trying to scare Alex into selling him the motel so he can renovate it.
+The remains of Norman's parents were found buried on the grounds of the motel.
+When recovering the remains of Mrs. Bates, the sheriff said that the body "was never found", which seems to conflict with the original Psycho, where Mrs. Bates' corpse is present in the basement where Norman is finally captured by Sam Loomis.